Alexander Mackay-Smith: Ordained ministry

 He was ordained deacon by Bishop John Williams in 1876, after which he became assistant at All Saints' Church in Worcester, Massachusetts.
 He was ordained priest on December 19, 1877, by Bishop Benjamin Henry Paddock after which he became missioner at Grace Church in South Boston.
 In 1880 he became assistant priest at Saint Thomas' Church.
 New York City, while in 1887 he became Archdeacon of New York.
 Between 1893 and 1902 he served as rector of St John's Church in Washington, D.C.

 Episcopacy

-Mackay-Smith was elected Coadjutor Bishop of Pennsylvania in 1902 and was consecrated on May 1, 1902, in Trinity Church, Philadelphia by Bishop William Croswell Doane of Albany.
+Mackay-Smith was elected Coadjutor Bishop of Pennsylvania in 1902 and was consecrated on May 1, 1902, in Trinity Church, Philadelphia with Bishop William Croswell Doane of Albany as chief consecrator.
 He succeeded as diocesan bishop on February 9, 1911, upon the death of his predecessor, however, he called for the election of a coadjutor bishop a few months later due to his deteriorating health.
 Philip M. Rhinelander was elected and consecrated as a coadjutor that same year and Mackay-Smith announced his resignation to become effective on February 10, 1912.
 However, he did not make it that far and died on November 16, 1911, in Philadelphia.